iopipe/turtle/README.md

 ---------------------------------------
 Apache 2.0 licensed.

-IOpipe simplifies the consumption and integration of web services through the chaining of kernels, single-function applications.
+IOpipe simplifies the development of applications through the chaining of kernels, single-function modules.

-Kernels take and transform input, providing straight-forward output in a fashion to Unix pipes.
+Kernels take and transform input and communicate over the networking, operating in a fashion to Unix pipes.
 A kernel may receive input or send output to/from web service requests, functions, or local applications.

-IOpipe may be embedded in applications, used from shell scripts, or run manually via a CLI to form complete applications.
-Kernels and pipelines may be run within local processes, or dispatched to remote workers (i.e. "cloud").
+IOpipe may be embedded in applications, used from shell scripts, or run manually via a CLI to create complete applications.
+Kernels and pipelines may be run within local processes, or dispatched to remote workers (i.e. "cloud") via support of AWS Lambda, Google Cloud Functions, and similar "serverless" platforms.

 ![Build Status](https://circleci.com/gh/iopipe/iopipe.png?circle-token=eae431abda6b19dbfca597af818bb01092211272)
 [![Coverage Status](https://coveralls.io/repos/github/iopipe/iopipe/badge.svg?branch=master&t=UYi1cn)](https://coveralls.io/github/iopipe/iopipe?branch=master)